ArborealAudio/OmniAmp/Notes.md

 # TO-DO

 - Get freq-weighted auto gain for Channel EQ working properly
-- Look into optimizing UI drawing
+- Look into optimizing UI drawing & UI polish
 	- on resize, render each sinewave to an image. keep that on hand until next resize. move and scale each image per the rms levels
 - Working on comp behavior:
-  - adjusted Channel so that only threshold lowers for the first 60%, then add up to 1.5 gain into the sidechain.
-Past 50%, add up to 2x makeup gain
+	- adjusted Channel so that only threshold lowers for the first 60%, then add up to 2x gain into the sidechain.
+Past 30%, add up to 3x makeup gain
 	- Get meter to display full 24dB (just need to get the label to read that high
 - Channel EQ isn't working exactly right.
 Gain isn't symmetric in either direction and they're not adding/subtracting enough gain
 - Menu:
 	- OpenGL on/off (windows/linux)
 	- HQ on/off
 	- Default window size
 	- About

 - Cabs, both the processing and UI features
 	- ~~Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab~~
 	- ~~Currently looking at Yeh et al (2008)[dafx08_17] & Harma et al (2000)~~
 - Ended up using parallel alternating comb & allpass filters

   - 2x12 V2